MohamedRaslan/screenpy/docs/topics/actors.rst

 are how to make assertions in ScreenPy, like so::

-    from screenpy.actions import See
+    from screenpy.core.actions import See
-    from screenpy.questions import Text
+    from screenpy.web.selenium.questions import Text
-    from screenpy.resolutions import ReadsExactly
+    from screenpy.core.resolutions import ReadsExactly

     THE_WELCOME_MESSAGE = Target.the("welcome_message").located_by("span.welcome")